edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/Walkthrough/general-usage.md

 ## Troubleshooting Guide

 ### Axis camera authentication failure
 If while using Axis cameras you face authentication failure it might help by disabling its `replay attack protection`.
-For doing so please refer
+For doing so please refer to
 [Axis-replay-attack-protection](https://help.axis.com/en-us/axis-os-hardening-guide#onvif-replay-attack-protection).
-For more info on this refer
+For more info on this refer to
 [Axis-onvif-stackoverflow](https://stackoverflow.com/questions/5180192/onvif-authentication-failure-with-axis-p3301-using-onvif-protocol).